hnlxyz/quicknote/README.md

 ## Learning Reference

-This project was developed as part of my React learning journey through online resources and hands-on practice.
-The application was enhanced with additional functionality, including note editing and delete confirmation, to improve the overall user experience.
+This project was developed as part of my React learning journey using a Udemy course and hands-on practice.
+Additional functionality, including note editing and delete confirmation, was implemented to enhance the application's functionality and user experience.

 ## Author